ps915/Phils-Li-Ion-Battery-Board/README.md

 [<img src="https://github.com/ps915/Phils-Li-Ion-Battery-Board/blob/master/photos/save.PNG" width="300">]

 # Ordering the PCB
+ORDER ON YOUR OWN RISK.
+AS SOON AS I GET THE PCB FROM CHINA, I WILL DELETE THIS MESSAGE WHEN EVERYTHING IS FINE

 you can order the PCB from china:
 1. Go to "PCB Instant Quote" [www.pcbway.com](https://www.pcbway.com/member/order/orderonline.aspx)
 2. Upload gerber file